hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 The `private_link` block supports the following:

-* `alias` -  The Alias of the Private Link resource.
-Populating this optional field indicates that this origin is 'Private'

 * `approval_message` - A custom message to be included in the approval request to connect to the Private Link.

 * `location` - The location of the Private Link resource.
 Required only if `resource_id` is populated.